How To Use PrestaShop 1.7 Smarty Template In 2026

 How plugins work

-Plugins can either be downloaded by Smarty automatically from the file system, or they can be registered while running through one of the register_ * API functions.
+Plugins can either be downloaded automatically by Smarty from the file system or registered while running via one of the register_* API functions.
 They can also be registered using the unregister_ * API functions.
-Only certain modifiers, functions, resources, etc. which are called in template scripts will be loaded with plugins.
-Each plug-in is downloaded only once, even if you have different instances of Smarty working in one query.
+Only certain modifiers, functions, resources, etc., which are called in template scripts, will be loaded with plugins.
+Each plug-in is downloaded only once, even if you have multiple instances of Smarty running in a single query.

 Pre-filters / post-filters and output filters are a special case.
-Since they are not mentioned in the templates, they must be registered or loaded explicitly through API functions before the template is processed.
-The order of execution of several filters of the same type depends on the order of their registration or upload.
+Since they are not mentioned in the templates, they must be explicitly registered or loaded via API functions before the templates are processed.
+The execution order of several filters of the same type depends on their registration or upload order.

 Template functions